TRIATHLON IRELAND ANTI-DOPING

 Triathlon Ireland fully recognises the need and its responsibility to remain vigilant at all times to the threat of performance enhancing drugs in sport.
 It adheres to and implements an anti doping policy in line with Sport Ireland, World Triathlon and the World Anti-Doping Agency (WADA) regulations and guidelines.

-Triathlon ireland's anti-doping education document
+Triathlon Ireland's anti-doping education document

 The Triathlon Ireland Anti-Doping Education document includes information on who can be tested, TUEs, checking your medication, supplements and online resources in our Anti-Doping Education Document.

-Irish Anti-Doping Rules / 2025 WADA Prohibited List
+Irish Anti-Doping Rules / 2026 WADA Prohibited List

-The 2025 List of Prohibited Substances and Methods was approved by WADA’s Executive Committee (ExCo) during its meeting on 12 September 2024 and enters into force on 1 January 2025
+The 2026 List of Prohibited Substances and Methods was approved by WADA’s Executive Committee (ExCo) during its meeting on 11th September 2025 and enters into force on 1st January 2026.

 Dry Blood Spot Testing